 Flooring installed for a recording studio should be firm and resolute rather than soft and plush.
 Carpet is generally the least desirable option for a studio because of its tendency to only absorb higher frequencies, reflecting lower sound waves and resulting in poor recording quality.
 You have plenty of great options for flooring, barring carpet.
 Below are some of the most popular qualities for recording studio flooring:

-- Has a vibration and density that enhances sound quality rather than detracting from it
+- Having a vibration and density that enhances sound quality rather than detracting from it

-- Insulates the floor to keep musical notes or singing from escaping to a below room
+- Insulating the floor to keep musical notes or singing from escaping to a room below

 Best Video Recording Studio Flooring

-When considering the best flooring options for an at-home video recording studio, your choices are going to be similar to those for a music recording studio.
-However, if you will be regularly working with heavy equipment or doing skits using a green screen, we recommend selecting a resilient flooring such as laminate.
+When considering the best flooring options for an at-home video recording studio, your choices will be similar to those for a professional music recording studio.
+However, if you regularly work with heavy equipment or create skits using a green screen, we recommend selecting resilient flooring such as laminate.
 If you prefer hardwood, consider extending the floor’s longevity by protecting it with area rugs.

 In addition to soundproofing your studio room, you will want to lay a durable floor with an appealing aesthetic for your viewers if the floor will ever be in frame.
 You should also select a neutral and timeless floor that will pair with any color scheme should you choose to redesign your filming room over time.